 Whatever is happening around us, for us, or to us, we can still be confident of contentment through the one who strengthens [us].
 Taking this perspective on life right now is so important.

-Yes, the next three weeks might be more difficult.
+Yes, the next few weeks might be more difficult.

-Yes, this may well actually last longer than three weeks.
+Yes, this may well actually last longer than two weeks.

 Yes, we may need to change and adapt what we’re doing and how we’re doing it.